Qumulo/docs/supermicro.md

 | 🟢 (solid green) | On or blinking     | Link established |

 ### Drive Slot Mapping
-A Supermicro node contains slots for 10 drives and one boot drive (in an internal M.2 slot).
+Your node contains slots for 10 drives and one boot drive (in an internal M.2 slot).
 The following is the mapping for the drives.

 <table>
 <thead>